mehulambastha/hackai-techfest/README.md

 ```

 Congratulations!
 You are now ready to start receiving temperature alerts and keeping a watchful eye on the weather with the Temperature Alert System.
 Stay informed and stay comfortable!

+NOTE: When entering country in the input field, use the abbreviation for the country, eg: in for india, gb for england.